-- Note: For the BOS Block, the length varies and is dependent on block components. - Note: The EEPROM programmer must ensure that if a string descriptor does not exist in the EEPROM, the referencing descriptor must contain 00h for the respective string index field. - Note: If all string descriptor lengths are zero, then a Language ID will not be supported. - Note: All reserved EEPROM bits must be set to 0.
+Note: For the BOS Block, the length varies and is dependent on block components.

+- Note: For SS Configuration Block, only valid values for the length are 0 and 1Eh - Note: The EEPROM programmer must ensure that if a string descriptor does not exist in the EEPROM, the referencing descriptor must contain 00h for the respective string index field.

+Note: If all string descriptor lengths are zero, then a Language ID will not be supported.

+Note: All reserved EEPROM bits must be set to 0.